ApiLogicServer/Docs/docs/Tutorial-Agile.md

 * Iterated the project in your IDE to implement new requirements
     * With Rules -- 40X more concise than code
     * And Python -- for complete flexibility

+It all works with standard tooling: Python, your IDE, and container-based deployment.